ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 6. The  **TokenHolder** contract verifies that the request is initiated by an authorized sessionKey and executes the transfer.

 ## Creating a user's Brand Token wallet on the blockchain
 It is a 3 step process.
-[Wallet SDK](/platform/docs/sdkwallet_sdk/overview/) provides a number of functions called as workflows
+[OST Wallet SDK](/platform/docs/wallet/sdk/) provides a number of functions called as workflows

 ### Step 1: init
 Calling `init` function of wallet SDK will initialize the SDK.